How to Choose the Right Microsoft Database Application(s) for Your Organization’s Needs

 This happens so often in corporate America, in so many of those accounting and finance departments.
+This is one of our most common Access consulting services.
 This is the norm, this is the first step, the first choice.

 Microsoft SQL Server has long been the heavy hitter among the Microsoft relational databases; their biggest, most advanced, most powerful relational database.
 It can be used by the largest users with the largest data-sets.
 Though a lot of super small companies, that happen to have a lot of data, they too can use SQL Server, normally as a backend database.